CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 Facebook widgets only select yes in one of them.
 There is also an option to turn off the **Module css** if you want to add your own styling.
 Next is the **NoFollow** option this provides a way to tell search engines don't follow a particular link.

-The last option is whether to display a
-**Link Back to CoalaWeb** which is always appreciated but its up to you plus you can choose what text to display next to the link.
-Note: If your site is multilingual leave blank and use the language files. *\[Figure-17\]*

 ![Figure-17](http://cdn.coalaweb.com/images/docs/joomla-extensions/social-links/cw-lbox-mod-config-advanced.png "Figure-17"){.coalaweb-docs}